 [1] Intra-Area Routes Selection

-- Routes advertised via a Type-1 LSA are always preferred over Type-3 and Type-5 LSAs.
+- OSPF routes advertised via a Type-1 LSA are always preferred over Type-3 and Type-5 LSAs.

-- If multiple intra-area routes exist, the OSPF path selection process installs the path with the lowest total path metric in the routing table (RIB) if there is no better routing source than OSPF (lower AD).
+- If multiple intra-area routes exist, the OSPF path selection process installs the path with the lowest total path metric in the routing table (RIB) if there is no better routing source than OSPF (lower Administrative Distance than 110).

-- If there is a tie-in metric, both routes are installed into the RIB (ECMP).
+- If a tie-in metric exists, both routes are installed into the RIB (ECMP).

 - Even if the path metric from an intra-area route is higher than an inter-area path metric, the intra-area path is selected.

-- Example: Assuming that X and Y are OSPF internal routes.
+- Example: Assuming that X and Y are OSPF internal routes (assume area 0.0.0.2 is a regular area).
 Then, from R4’s perspective, regardless of X and Y costs, R4 will choose the route toward X to reach the 192.168.10.0/24 subnet because it is an intra-area route.

 [2] Inter-Area Routes Selection